 You can now generate a machine image and share it, as you would any other appliance template.
-It is also possible to push it to a remote environment.
-The image is then ready to be launched in the new environment and the migration is finished.

 Note: When you create a Windows appliance from scan, the applications and services will be visible under OS Profile on the Stack page.